 Science: During the Animals and Habitats unit, the students will closely observe the life cycles of frogs, fish and owls.
 The students will learn how the animals’ habitats and adaptations help them to survive and why it is important to protect animal habitats.
 In Science and Engineering Investigation 1, the students will take a closer look at the structures that make up the human body (eyes, nose, hands, feet, legs, etc.).
 In the following Science and Engineering Investigations, the students will closely observe fish structures and examine what an owl eats by dissecting owl pellets.
 The students will use their scientific skills of questioning, observation, recording and communication to investigate the topic of animals and habitats.

 Boston Public Schools Curriculum (BPS): Kindergarten has gotten off to a great start!
-Over the past month, the children have learned the rules and routines of their new school.
+Over the past month, the children have learned the rules and routines of their new classroom and school.
 Within the Boston Public Schools curriculum, both classes have learned about what it means to be a member of their community.
 The students have used the text that is read aloud in class to build villages, cities and a school.
-The classes have begun their first Science and Engineering investigations: using their sense of touch to describe water.
-In the upcoming months, the students will begin to learn about animals and habitats.
-In this unit, the classes will explore the life cycle of fish and frogs.

 ELA (English Language Arts):